Breaking down players selected in 1st round of NFL draft

 Fact: His 3,410 career yards rushing rank behind only Ricky Williams, Cedric Benson and Earl Campbell (all four-year players) in Texas history.

-Notable: Robinson is the first Texas offensive player selected in the first round since QB Vince Young was taken by Tennessee No. 3 overall in 2006.
+Notable: Robinson is the first Texas offensive player selected in the first round since QB Vince Young was taken by Tennessee’s No. 3 overall in 2006.

 9) Philadelphia Eagles (from Chicago via Carolina) —- Jalen Carter, DT, 6-3, 313, Georgia

 Scouting report: A game-wrecking package of power and quickness who collapses pockets and splits double-teams.
-Only questions appear to be about maturity and make-up.
+The only questions appear to be about maturity and makeup.

 Fact: Pleaded no contest to two misdemeanors (reckless driving and racing) and was sentenced to a year of probation and community service in March on charges related to an automobile accident that killed a Georgia teammate and football staffer.